 We invite you to take a closer look at the Cannondale Mavaro Neo electric bike model line – model info, check current price via REI.com.

-Cannondale Moterra Neo Product Line
+Cannondale Moterra Neo Model Line

 The predecessor of the Habit, the Moterra line is still unrivaled as far as riding range and high-torque riding are concerned.
 It sets a high standard in electric mountain biking and pretty much delivers what the ultimate eMTB experience is like.